 Symptoms of Lyme Disease in Cats

-The symptoms of Lyme disease in cats can include some of the common Lyme disease symptoms.
-Some cats may not show any symptoms.
-If there are symptoms, they may include:
+When any symptoms of Lyme disease are present in cats, they can include some of the common Lyme disease symptoms.

 - Limp (may shift from leg to leg)